 VAT is chargeable between a UK company and another UK company, so when you make an international placement there is no VAT chargeable on the invoices raised to non-UK companies.
 In order to remain compliant with international VAT rules, you need to include the clients VAT number on the invoices so that the VAT is reverse charged.
-You also need to evaluate the cash-flow situation on international placements as even though you will not be able to charge VAT to your clients, your candidates may be using UK registered companies which you will have to pay the VAT on.
-This may cause a VAT cash-flow hole where you are then due a refund each month from HMRC, and you will have to fund the VAT to the contractor during that time.
+You also need to evaluate the cash-flow situation on international placements as even though you will not be able to charge VAT to your clients, your candidates may be using UK registered companies which you will have to pay VAT on.
+This may cause a VAT cash-flow hole where you are then due a refund each month from the HMRC, meaning you will have to fund the VAT to the contractor during this time.

 Often when an agency uses a Pay-And-Bill company, they will believe they are being provided 100% finance as the Pay-And-Bill company will pay the candidate and provide the agency with their profit minus their charges each week.
-However, many of these companies will often hold back the VAT and PAYE element of the placements and pay this to HMRC directly, or give it to the agency when the payment is due (which means the Pay-And-Bill company is not necessarily providing 100% finance).
-Therefore, an agency using a Pay-And-Bill company may be at a disadvantage on their cash-flow compared to a company using invoices finance as the VAT and PAYE funds can be stored in the agency bank account or at the invoice finance company, thus reducing their funding charges.
+However, many of these companies will often hold back the VAT and PAYE element of the placements and pay this to the HMRC directly or give it to the agency when the payment is due (which means the Pay-And-Bill company is not necessarily providing 100% finance).
+Therefore, an agency using a Pay-And-Bill company may be at a disadvantage on their cash-flow compared to a company using invoices finance – as the VAT and PAYE funds can be stored in the agency’s bank account or at the invoice finance company, thus reducing their funding charges.